-Landslide potential:

-(high/medium/low, with explanation):
+Landslide potential (high/medium/low, with explanation):

 Low.
-Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of Community Latrines and Deep Tubewells.
-The impacts are negative but very small scale, site-specific within a relatively small area and minimized by mitigation measures.
+Soil erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of community latrine.
+The impacts are expected to be small scale, site-specific within a relatively small area and minimized by mitigation measures.